DFE-Digital/vcf-sw-career-development-design-history/README.md

 This will automatically restart the application with any changes to your posts an any images applied.

-If you want to make changes to CSS and JavaScript, and watch for those changes, run `npm run dev`.
+If you want to make changes to CSS and JavaScript, and watch for those changes, run `npm run watch`.

 ## Technical notes